We Only Have One Chance: One Mom's Battle Against Cancer and Infection (Part 2)

 Page now serves as a support for other parents helping their children as she once did, and even speaks about her experiences to small groups.
 Her consistent message is not to be too trusting, don't ignore anything, don't assume anything, and ask questions all the time.
 She urges everyone, especially those in oncology, to remember "everything has been touched."

-Thank you for joining us in our first segment of a special patient population series.
+Thank you for joining us on this segment of a special patient population series.
 Future topics will explore how infection affects other unique patient populations, including those on dialysis and in rehabilitation facilities.
 Stay tuned!